SaurabhMulay999/salesforce-interview-questions/Readme.md

 On point no. 6::: It may or may not. but it won't guarante that it will be usefult to avoid timeout exceptions. but it can help in offloading long-running processes to asynchronous execution, which might indirectly contribute to avoiding certain timeout issues.

+7. One future method cannot call another future method.
+If required to do so use Queueable Apex.So that u can able to chain the jobs.

+**Best Practices:::**
+1.ensure that future method execute fast as possible.
+So try to write minimal logic inside the method.

+2.Test future methods bulkily.

+3.to handle larger data then use batch apex than future methods.

+4.No more than 50 mehods call per apex invocation.